Mechanisms of radiation-induced structural transformations in deposited gold clusters: Introduction

-\begin{sloppypar} This study is devoted to the analysis of the physical mechanisms contributing to electron-beam induced transformations in deposited metallic clusters.
-We demonstrate that the relaxation of plasmon excitations formed in clusters through the vibrational excitation of cluster atoms is a plausible mechanism for the experimentally observed structural transformations.
-The plasmon excitations in the clusters are formed mainly due to the interaction with low-energy secondary electrons emitted from a substrate.
-To the best of our knowledge, this mechanism of electron-induced structural transformations of deposited metal clusters has not been discussed so far.
-The characteristic occurrence times for plasmon-induced energy relaxation events are several orders of magnitude shorter than those for the momentum transfer events, which are induced by energetic primary electrons elastically scattering from atoms of the cluster. \end{sloppypar}
+This study is devoted to the analysis of the physical mechanisms contributing to electron beam-induced transformations in deposited metallic clusters.
+Two mechanisms of energy transfer into the deposited clusters are considered, namely elastic scattering of fast projectile electrons from cluster atoms (without excitation of the electronic subsystem of the cluster) and an inelastic scattering mechanism due to the relaxation of plasmon-type collective electronic excitations formed in the clusters.
+We demonstrate that the relaxation of collective electronic excitations through the vibrational excitation of cluster atoms is a plausible mechanism for the experimentally observed structural transformations in deposited gold clusters irradiated with an electron beam.
+The theoretical description of the coupling of collective electronic excitations to the vibrational modes of the ionic subsystem in free metallic clusters was given in Ref.~\cite{Gerchikov2000}.
+To the best of our knowledge, this phenomenon has not been discussed in connection to electron-induced structural transformations of deposited metal clusters.
+The plasmon excitations in the deposited clusters are formed mainly due to the interaction with low-energy secondary electrons emitted from a substrate.
+The characteristic occurrence times for plasmon-induced energy relaxation events are found to be several orders of magnitude shorter than those for the momentum transfer events, which are induced by energetic primary electrons elastically scattering from atoms of the cluster.

-\begin{sloppypar} The theoretical analysis is supported by molecular dynamics (MD) simulations carried out using the MBN Explorer software package \cite{MBNExplorer_JCC_2012}.
-The simulations show that icosahedral Au$_{923}$ clusters softly deposited on graphite undergo a structural transformation to an fcc structure.
-This transformation is quantified by the analysis of radial distribution functions and the local structural environment for different vibrationally excited cluster structures. \end{sloppypar}
+The theoretical analysis is complemented with classical molecular dynamics (MD) simulations performed using the MBN Explorer software package \cite{MBNExplorer_JCC_2012}.
+The simulations show that icosahedral Au$_{923}$ clusters softly deposited on graphite undergo a structural transformation to an fcc-like structure.
+This transformation is characterized by analyzing radial distribution functions and the local structural environment for different vibrationally excited cluster structures.